ebzzry/ebzzry.github.io/en/src/nix.md

 This fetches the channel labeled `nixpkgs-unstable` from nixos.org, then installs it to your user profile.

+To browse the list of channels, go [here](https://nixos.org/channels/).

 Using the example above, to install emem, run the following commands for NixOS and other systems,
 respectively: